anton3x/compilersWork/README.md

   4. **Initial and Final State Printing:** Print the initial and final state of the vehicle.
   5. **Additional Instruction:** Handle a new instruction for initializing the vehicle's state.

 **Stay tuned for updates and additional instructions as you progress through each part of the project.
-Feel free to reach out to your instructor for any clarifications or assistance.**
+Feel free to reach me out for any clarifications or assistance.**

 Happy coding! 🚀